Framework

 Direct-use capabilities shipping today:

-Event-loop control — create a loop, drive it per-operation or long-lived, inspect the backend.
+Event-loop control — create a loop, drive it per-operation or long-lived, inspect the backend, schedule timers.
 See EventLoop.

-Async TCP client — async throws connect / read / write / close.
+Async TCP client — async throws connect / read / write / close, all with optional timeout: parameters.
 See Socket.

 Async TCP server — bind / listen / accept and an AsyncThrowingStream of incoming connections.
 See ServerSocket.